wpilibsuite/frc-docs/source/docs/software/advanced-controls/controls-glossary.rst

    process variable
       The term used to describe the output of a :term:`plant` in the context of PID control.

+   r-squared
+      A statistical measurement of how well an `OLS (Ordinary Least Squares) fit <https://en.wikipedia.org/wiki/Ordinary_least_squares>`__ predicts a given set of input data.
+It is not impacted by the units of measurement.
+A value of 0.0 is a horrible fit, and 1.0 is a perfect fit.
+See `Coefficient_of_determination <https://en.wikipedia.org/wiki/Coefficient_of_determination>`__ on wikipedia for more info.

    reference
       The desired state.
 This value is used as the reference point for a controller's error calculation.

    rise time
       The time a :term:`system` takes to initially reach the :term:`reference` after applying a :term:`step input`.

+   RMSE
+      Root Mean Squared Error - Statistical measurement of how well a curve is fit to a set of input data.
+It is calculated as the square root of the average (mean) of the squares of all the errors between the actual sample and the curve fit.
+It has units of the original input data.
+See `Root Mean Squared Error <https://en.wikipedia.org/wiki/Root-mean-square_deviation>`__ on wikipedia for more info.

    setpoint
       The term used to describe the :term:`reference` of a PID controller.